 Speed of light is a constant, but the path is not.

-A light source which produces an isotropic distribution of light, even in all direction, when stationary will not produce an isotropic distribution when moving.
+A light source which produces an isotropic distribution of light when stationary will not produce an isotropic distribution when moving.
 The moving light source will appear to concentrate light in the direction of motion.
 The faster the source moves the more the light gets beamed in the direction of travel.

 The effect can be seen indirectly in the jets produced by Black Holes in the centres of galaxies, as in the image of galaxy M87